 Other health and safety related matters and events arising throughout the school year.

-The Head teacher and the Health and Safety Committee will be responsible for reviewing and amending this policy in conjunction with the Annual Health and Safety Self-Monitoring Checklist and Fire Risk Assessment which is required by Telford & Wrekin Council.
+The Executive Principal and the Health and Safety Committee will be responsible for reviewing and amending this policy in conjunction with the Annual Health and Safety Self-Monitoring Checklist and Fire Risk Assessment which is required by Telford & Wrekin Council.